Princesseuh/erika.florist/content/wiki/linux/waylandstatus/waylandstatus.md

 The bottom window is running completely under Wayland and works perfectly, the top window however, in addition of being completely black is running under X11 (I think the audio plays from that window, not sure).
 That means that despite it working, you cannot run it without XWayland

 Your best bet as the moment for running it natively under Wayland is probably to hide the black window somehow and just use it normally, forgetting that window ever existed

+## For the rest

+I recommend checking out [Are we Wayland yet?](https://arewewaylandyet.com/) for more information on the state of various projects